-As set forth in Subsection (e), this Act does not limit any claims that would exist under other law of this state, including tort liability for medical malpractice.
-Thus, although subsection (b) only provides for actual damages or statutory damages, punitive damages might be available under other state law.
+As set forth in Subsection (f), the Act does not limit any claims that exist under other law of the enacting state, including tort liability for medical malpractice.
+Thus, although subsection (a)(1)-(4) only apply to intentional misconduct, state tort law may provide a remedy for negligently engaging in the behaviors listed.
+Similarly, although subsections (b) and (c) only provide for actual damages or statutory damages, punitive damages might be available under other state law.

 Section 25.
-Effect of Copy; Certification of Physical Copy
+Effect of Copy; Certified Physical Copy

-- (a) A physical or electronic copy of an advance health-care directive, revocation of an advance health-care directive, or appointment, designation, or disqualification of a surrogate has the same effect as the original. - (b) An individual may create a certified physical copy of an advance health-care directive or revocation of an advance health-care directive that is in electronic form by affirming under penalty of perjury that the physical copy is a complete and accurate copy of the directive or revocation.
+(a) A physical or electronic copy of an advance health-care directive, revocation of an advance health-care directive, or appointment, designation, or disqualification of a surrogate has the same effect as the original.

+(b) An individual may create a certified physical copy of an advance health-care directive or revocation of an advance health-care directive that is in electronic form by affirming under penalty of perjury that the physical copy is a complete and accurate copy of the directive or revocation.

 The need to rely on an advance health-care directive may arise when the original is not readily accessible.
-For example, an individual may be receiving care from several health-care professionals or may be receiving care at a location distant from that where the original is kept.
-To facilitate prompt and informed decision making, this Section provides that a copy of a health-care direction, revocation of a health-care direction, or designation or disqualification of a surrogate in a record has the same effect as the original.
+For example, an individual may be receiving care from several health-care professionals or may be receiving care at a location distant from that where the original directive is kept.
+To facilitate prompt and informed decision making, this Section provides that a copy of an advance health-care directive, a revocation of a health-care directive, or a designation or disqualification of a surrogate in a record has the same effect as the original.
 The Section also recognizes the growing use of documents in electronic form.